panglesd/odoc/doc/driver.md

   OS.Cmd.(run_out cmd |> to_lines) |> get_ok
 ```

 We'll now make some library lists.
-We have not only external dependency libraries, but
+We have not only external dependency
-[odoc] itself is also separated into libraries too.
-These two sets of libraries will be
+libraries, but [odoc] itself is also separated into libraries too.
+These two
-documented in different sections, so we'll keep them in separate lists.
+sets of libraries will be documented in different sections, so we'll keep them
+in separate lists.
+Moreover, [odoc] libraries will include the source code, via
+a hardcoded path.

 Additionally we'll also construct a list containing the extra documentation pages.
 Finally let's create a list mapping the section to its parent, which matches
 the hierarchy declared above.